jchen396/korean-hangman/README.md

 # koreanHangman
+koreanHangman is a website built for Korean learners to improve their vocabulary.
+The goal is to introduce our users to a creative way of expanding their knowledge of the language.

+# Softwares
-This website was made using solely HTML, CSS, Javascript, and a bit of Node.js
+This website was made using HTML, CSS, Javascript, and a bit of Node.js.